 The motion for authorization of the class action was dismissed in August 2014.
 The petitioner appealed and the appeal was dismissed on November 6, 2015.
 A new motion for authorization was filed on November 16, 2015 on behalf of a new petitioner.
 The new motion was filed by the same counsel as in the original motion for authorization and was based mainly on the same alleged facts and grounds as the previous motion, but in addition alleged that the petitioner had been the victim of identity theft.
 The motion for authorization was granted in October 2017.
 Damages sought were \$1 in compensatory and \$0.5 in punitive damages per each of the 50,600 class members, plus other damages and legal costs.
 The case proceeded to trial in December 2020.
 In March 2021, the Superior Court of Quebec dismissed the class action against IIROC in its entirety and awarded IIROC costs against the petitioner.
 In April 2021, the petitioner appealed the judgment to the Quebec Court of Appeal.
-The Organization is vigorously defending against this action.
+The appeal was heard and dismissed by the Court of Appeal in May 2022.

-11. CONTINGENCIES (CONTINUED)
+11. Contingencies (continued)

-The total costs of the incident incurred by IIROC to date, including legal fees for responding to the two motions for authorization, are \$5,532 of which \$2 was incurred in fiscal 2021 [2020 - nil] as directly paid by the insurer.
-It is not possible to estimate potential damages, if any, resulting from this incident.
+The total costs of the incident incurred by IIROC to date, including legal fees for responding to the two motions for authorization, are 5,532, of which nil was incurred in fiscal 2022 [2021 - 2] as directly paid by the insurer.